komm.FixedToVariableCode

 is_prefix_free

-Returns whether the code is prefix-free or not.
+Returns whether the code is prefix-free.
 A code is prefix-free if no codeword is a prefix of any other codeword.

 Examples: